FeZqq/MyPayloadsFromEverywhere/README.md

 # Strata
-Wordlists For Penetration Test (Use only for education or legal hacking)
+Wordlists and Metodologies For Penetration Test (Use only for education or legal hacking)